-Molecular dynamics simulations are utilized to study the microwave heating of methane hydrate by the five-body rotation coordinate system with the TIP5P-Ewald model.
-The structure I of methane hydrate is constructed, and the ice and free methane or methane hydrate are exposed to microwave electric fields of 10 GHz.
+Molecular dynamics simulations are utilized to study the microwave heating of ice and methane hydrate by the five-body rotation coordinate system with the TIP5P-Ewald model.
+The structure I of methane hydrate is constructed, and the ice or methane hydrate are exposed to microwave electric fields of 10 GHz.
 Provisional methane hydrate of the normal density and a temperature of 273 K is dynamically unstable and collapses after some periods of irradiation.
-The period of a collapse time is $1.7 \times 10^6 \tau$ and the temperature increase is $\Delta T \cong 61$ deg, with the external electric field $3 \times 10^7 \text{V/cm}$ (i.e. 0.3 V/Å) and $\tau = 1 \times 10^{-14}$ s.
-For the ice and free methane of the temperature 193 K and the pressure 1 atm, the system is stable while it is heated under microwave irradiation.
-About the temperature of 273 K, high density methane hydrate becomes stable, whereas the density of 0.93 g/cm is marginally stable but is heated when microwaves are present.
+The period of a collapse time is $1.7 \times 10^6 \tau$ and the temperature increases as $\Delta T \cong 61$ deg, with the external electric field $3 \times 10^7 \text{V/cm}$ (i.e. 0.3 V/Å) and $\tau = 1 \times 10^{-14}$ s.
+For the methane hydrate of the temperature 193 K and the pressure 1 atm, the system is stable while it is heated under microwave irradiation.
+About the temperature of 273 K, high density methane hydrate becomes stable, whereas the density of 0.93 g/cm3 is marginally stable while is heated when microwaves are present.
+In the microwave device of 1,000 V/cm and the pressure 1 atm, the ice points to 1 s in the 100% microwave efficiency.